-We usually charge an administration fee of £500 or 1 – 1.5% of the facility which can be paid upfront or added to the loan amount.
+We usually charge an administration fee of £500 or 1 - 1.
+5% of the facility.

-Usual interest rate from 1 – 1.6% per month (12-19.2% per annum).
+The usual interest rate is between 1.5% - 2% per month (18% - 24% per year).
 The interest rate and any fees are set according to the risk and complexity of the case and will be agreed and clearly communicated during the application process.

 We do not charge a redemption fee and there are no penalties for paying the loan early, either in a single payment or by instalments.

-This is a cost you will need to pay for directly, and it is separate from us.
+This is a cost the client will need to pay for directly, and it is separate from us.
 This will usually cost between £275 and £350, plus VAT.